- About Our Center

 You may be eligible for benefits that you are not currently receiving!
 Come in for a quick screening to determine if you may be eligible.
 Don’t leave money on the table that could help you.
 Call today for an appointment to find out.

 The vouchers are available annually, June – September.
 Check with the Center starting in June 2022 for the current application process.
 The eligibility requirements for 2022 are: 1) you must be 60 years or older; 2) a Montgomery County resident; and 3) you must have income below $25,142/yr. or $2,095/mo. for a single person and$33,874/yr. or $2,823/mo. for a couple.
 If you qualify, each person will receive $24 in vouchers which can be used at farmers’ markets to purchase fresh produce grown in PA.
 Call either Encore or PEAK Center starting in late May for up-to-date procedures for receiving these vouchers this year.

 Attorney Jack Dooley provides free legal consultations.
 Schedule an appointment at the office window.

 Low-Income Heating Assistance Program (LIHEAP)

-The Low Income Home Energy Assistance Program (LIHEAP) is accepting applications for the current heating season until March 31 or until all the funds are distributed.
-Eligible low income households will receive a grant applied directly to their account with their energy supplier.
-The proposed income guidelines for 2016-17 for homeowners and renters are as follows:
+The Low-Income Home Energy Assistance Program (LIHEAP) accepts applications each year between November 1 and April 9 or until all the funds are distributed.
+Eligible low-income households will receive a grant applied directly to their account with their heat supplier—oil, gas or electric.
+The proposed income guidelines for 2021-22 for homeowners and renters are as follows: